mmkal/cooperbara/docs/reference.md

 <a id="metadata.save_author" aria-hidden="true"></a>
 ### metadata.save_author

-For a given change, store a copy of the author as a label with the name ORIGINAL_AUTHOR.
+For a given change, store a cooper of the author as a label with the name ORIGINAL_AUTHOR.

 <code><a href="#transformation">transformation</a></code> <code>metadata.save_author(<a href=#metadata.save_author.label>label</a>='ORIGINAL_AUTHOR', <a href=#metadata.save_author.separator>separator</a>="=")</code>